psteinroe/fastify-supabase/README.md

   fastify.get("/health", {
     onRequest: [verifyApiKey],
     handler: async (request, reply) => {
-      // authenticated as the user
-      const { data } = request.supabaseClient.from("article").select("*");
+      // authenticated as the user that is making the request const { data } = request.supabaseClient.from("article").select("*");

       // authenticated with service role
       const { data } = fastify.supabaseClient.from("article").select("*");

+      // access the `User` object on the request const tenantId = request.user.app_metadata.tenantId;

       return reply.send("OK");
     },
   });
 }
 ```

+Thats it!

+---

+Fastify Supabase is created by [psteinroe](https://github.com/psteinroe).
+Follow [@psteinroe](https://twitter.com/psteinroe) on Twitter for future project updates.